Tanya806/DS_projects_eng/Project 7_Choosing a Region for the Development of New Oil Fields/README.md

 Let's say you work for a mining company.
 We need to decide where to drill a new well.
 The steps for choosing a location are usually as follows:
-- Characteristics for wells are collected in the selected region: oil quality and volume of its reserves;
+- In the selected region, characteristics for wells are collected: oil quality and the volume of its reserves;
 - Build a model to predict the volume of reserves in new wells;
 - Choose the wells with the highest value estimates;
 - Determine the region with the maximum total profit of selected wells.